 Facebook, on the other hand, is ahead of the game.
 Facebook has 5 different roles for team members to access and create your content.

-Advertiser: An advertiser shares many of the same permissions as the analyst, but with the ability to post ads to your companies account.
+Advertiser: an advertiser shares many of the same permissions as the analyst, but with the ability to post ads to your company’s account.

 Admin: A facebook admin has full access and control over the business page.
 They can edit, delete, or post anything they want, so ensure this is someone you trust.

-You don’t have to risk putting all your (valuable) eggs in one basket just to have help with your business’ social media accounts.
+You don’t have to risk putting all your (valuable) eggs in one basket just to have help with your business’s social media accounts.
 There are plenty of social media management tools to keep

 your page on track, without risking your passwords being stolen, your page being hacked, or your account being deleted.